 Please use the following as a guide to enrolling in a South Australian government school.

 The enrolment process may differ slightly for some countries.

-Step 1: Contact an education agent if you would like assistance with your application.
+Step 1: Contact an education agent if you require assistance with your student application and visa application.

 Step 2: Submit the student application form in English and provide the required documentation.